victorrentea/live-coding/README.md

 **Note**: After it stabilizes, I plan to contribute this quickfix to IntelliJ IDEA Community to make it available for all Java developers out there.

 ## Next features:
+- Replace slf4j Logger log = with @Slf4j inspection
+- "Webcam Hero" effect/notification to encourage more participants to open their webcams
 - Cleanup and split of cognitive complexity vs extract visual hints
 - Inspection to detect usages of jupiter Assertions or junit Assert and suggest replacing them with Assertions (assert4j) as a far better alternative
 - Inspection to detect call(x, x.method()) and suggest inlining the 2nd param